oraz/bookmarksMenu/README.md

 Chrome extension which shows bookmarks menu.
-Works with Chrome and Google bookmarks.

-By default the extension works with Chrome bookmarks.

-To use Google bookmarks, open the options page and select 'Use Google bookmarks'.
-Don't forget to login on https://www.google.com/bookmarks

 Usage:
 1. To open bookmark in current tab click by left mouse button.